rafal-dot/xlsxDiff/README.md

 ## Download `xlsxDiff`

 To download `xlsxDiff`, just do one of the following:

-- download the compressed archive from the repository page [GitHub](https://github.com/rafal-dot/xlsxDiff) (see `Code`/`Download ZIP` button) or
+- download the compressed archive from the repository page [GitHub](https://github.com/rafal-dot/xlsxDiff) (see `Code`/`Download ZIP` button)

+or

-- execute a git clone
+- execute a git clone:
 ```
 git clone https://github.com/rafal-dot/xlsxDiff
 ```